kaidokert/fsfw/doc/README-localpools.md

 };
 ```

-There is a constructor for users which sets all variables to read-only and there is the constructor
+There is a public constructor for users which sets all variables to read-only and there is a
-for the GyroHandler data creator.
+constructor for the GyroHandler data creator by makring it private and declaring the `GyroHandler`
+as a friend class.
 Both the atittude controller and the `GyroHandler` can now
 use the same class definition to access the pool variables with `read` and `commit` semantics
 in a thread-safe way.
 Generally, each class requiring access will have the set class as a member
 class.
 The data creator will also be generally a `DeviceHandlerBase` subclass and some additional